 1. PC games rarely run perfectly out of the box.
 There are always settings to tweak and drivers to install and other such nonsense.
 When I put a game in the console, the most that might happen is that the game is updated, but I’m playing quickly without having to edit or tweak a thing.

-2. I keep getting told that PC games look better and have better graphics.
-I don’t think so.
-That same game I’m playing on the XBox probably looks better on my HDTV than your computer monitor (although many of us do have our HDTV’s hooked up to our PC’s).
+2. I keep getting told that PC games look better and have better graphics, especially if you have the best monitors for gaming, obviously.
+That same game I’m playing on the XBox probably looks better on my HDTV than your bad computer monitor (although many of us do have our HDTV’s hooked up to our PC’s).
 But graphics-wise, I do not think there’s that big of a difference.

 3. Console games run smoother for longer periods of time.
 Yes, there are occasional hiccups, and the occasional dragon flying backwards (Skyrim, I’m looking at you), but for the most part, you don’t get the blue screen of death that you often can see in the middle of a PC game.
 And there’s never any lag.
 I’ve seen first-rate PC’s running games and still have noticeable lag.